Uganda is another interesting destination where travelers can engage in farm trips. These trips showcase Uganda’s thriving agriculture sector.

 Kaynela farm.

-While on the farm travelers can have a taste of the organically grown crops, encounter the local breeds of goats, fishing tours, quad biking, movie nights, and many others.
-During the safari to the farm, travelers can also engage in the stay at the lodge within the farm.
+While on the farm you can have a taste of the organically grown crops, encounter the local breeds of goats, fishing tours, quad biking, movie nights, and many others.

 Rubona Stock Farm.